 Cardozo Law’s Field Clinic Program offers students unique opportunities to participate in the practice of law under the direct supervision of experienced mentor-attorneys.
 Students work with individual clients, assist with impact litigation, contribute to policy initiatives, engage in community legal education and support legislative advocacy.
 Cardozo Law’s Field Clinics partner students with select dynamic nonprofit and government law offices throughout the New York City metropolitan region.

 The New York region is home to a vast array of legal enterprises, and Cardozo’s field clinics offer students a working connection to major legal institutions.
 Field clinics help students who are eager for real-world experience gain an edge in a legal landscape in which employers expect graduates to be practice-ready.
 Field clinics give students opportunities to work in small teams in leading NY law offices, government offices and public service organizations.
-Student groups function as a team attending seminars taught by the same supervising attorney from the workplace.
-This allows time to analyze theory in class and put it into practice on the job.
+Student groups function as a team, attending seminars taught by experts in their field.

 Field Clinic Program